mlabs-haskell/embedano/MILESTONE-4-TRANSACTION-STREAMING.md

 ## Running the demo

-The easiest way to run the demo is to use Nix as it provides ready-to-go setup.
-The following instruction uses Nix with flake.
+The easiest way to run the demo is to use Nix as repository provides ready-to-go Nix setup.
+The following instructions use Nix with flake.

 From the root of the project enter Nix shell